doli-hemanth-sai/INTEL_UTP_PS_13/README.md

 5. Pulluri Sreni - [21311A6645@sreenidhi.edu.in](mailto:21311A6645@sreenidhi.edu.in), CSE-AI&ML

 ### Credits 🎓
 Huge thanks to our internal mentor, **Dr. T.V.
-Rajinkanth sir** , Professor & Head, Department of CSE-AI&ML,SNIST, for his support in this project.
+Rajinkanth**, Professor & Head, Department of CSE-AI&ML, SNIST, for his invaluable support throughout this project.

-This project also would not have been possible without the support of our external mentor, **Archana Vaidheeswaran**, who guided us throughout the duration of this project.
+Special gratitude goes to our external mentor, **Archana Vaidheeswaran**, for her guidance and expertise which were instrumental in the successful execution of this project.

-Thanks to the Intel Unnati team for providing this opportunity for developing a solution to such an interesting and unique problem statement
+We are also grateful to the Intel Unnati team for providing us with the opportunity to develop a solution for such a fascinating and unique problem statement.